PoulAranas/CarbonTracks-Carbon-Emission-Tracker/README.md

-# Transport Metrics Console Application
+# CarbonTracks: The Carbon Emission Tracker

-## Brief Overview
+## Overview
 This program calculates emissions, travel time, and eco-scores for different modes of transport: Bike, Jeepney, and Car.
 It aims to encourage eco-friendly travel choices by providing users with insightful transport metrics.

-## Application of Python Concepts and Libraries
+## Application of Python Concepts
 1. **Object-Oriented Programming (OOP):**
    - **Abstraction:** Implemented through the `Transport` abstract class.
    - **Inheritance:** Specialized classes (`Bike`, `Jeepney`, `Car`) inherit from the `Transport` class.